-Federal student loan repayments are currently in automatic, interest-free forbearance until December 31, 2020, thanks to the most recent stimulus bill.
+Federal student loan repayments are currently in automatic, interest-free forbearance until September 30, 2021.

-Income-driven repayment plans, or IDR, appear to provide additional relief while we wait for another round of stimulus.
+Once this period ends, borrowers may want to consider an Income-driven repayment plan, or IDR, to provide additional relief.
 But it can come with hidden costs that could make your student loans more expensive in the future.

 How IDRs work

 Currently, there are five types of IDR plans available on federal student loans.
 Different plans cater to different types of borrowers depending on the type of student loans you have, when you borrowed, what type of degree you paid for and how you file your taxes.